Cheesy Taco Lasagna takes all your favorite taco ingredients like beans, salsa, cheese, and peppers and bakes them in layers of tortillas.

 - Beans: You can use different kinds of beans instead of just pinto beans.
 Navy beans, black beans, or refried beans would all taste amazing in the Cheesy Taco Lasagna.
 You could also do a bean mixture with a layer of refried beans topped off with pinto beans.

-- Cheese mixture: Try using different types of cheese in your taco lasagna.
+- Cheese Mix: Try using different types of cheese in your taco lasagna.
 Of course, you can choose if you want mild, medium, or sharp cheddar cheese depending on your taste.
 But, you can also try out completely different cheese varieties like pepper jack, mozzarella, Swiss, or Monterey Jack.
 You can also pick up a Mexican cheese blend at the grocery store.

-- Meat: If you’re trying to avoid red meat, then you can replace the ground beef with ground turkey, ground chicken or use a vegan ground meat crumble.
+- Meat: If you’re trying to avoid red meat, then you can replace the ground beef with ground turkey, or ground chicken or use a vegan ground meat crumble.

 - Veggies: There are lots of vegetable add-ins that would taste great in this Taco Casserole.
 Try adding chipotle peppers, fire-roasted diced tomatoes, chopped cherry tomatoes, or green onion.

-- Regular lasagna noodles: If you’re feeling adventurous and want to really blend Italian and Mexican, you can make your Taco Lasagna with actual noodles.
+- Regular Lasagna Noodles: If you’re feeling adventurous and want to really blend Italian and Mexican, you can make your Taco Lasagna with actual noodles.
 Boil Lasagna noodles until they’re al dente.
 Layer in the regular lasagna noodles with the meat mixture instead of tortillas.
 You may want to take out certain parts of the recipe that won’t go as well with pasta, like the beans.

 How to Store Cheesy Taco Lasagna

 - Serve: This Cheesy Taco Lasagna is best served hot and can be at room temperature for up to 2 hours before cooling to storing it.